 **NEWS AND EVENTS**

-Fire Prevention Office is now located to 7 Creswell Drive (City Hall).
+Fire Prevention Office is now located to 7 Creswell Drive (City Hall) and 165 Front Street (station # 1).
 Point of contact have not changed.

 Hoarding Coalition (contact Sandie Sidsworth or Terry Snider) Canadian Mental Health Association,(NEW LOCATION) Hastings and Prince Edward Branch

 The use of portable heaters is a practice that is not encouraged by the Quinte West Fire Department due to well documented fire safety hazards in the Province of Ontario.
 If the heaters are an absolute necessity owners should adopt a policy to ensure they do not create a fire hazard.
 The policy should be posted in the building and must address the following:

 1. Have built in tip-over and overheat protection.

 2. Be labeled with a Canadian safety certification.